kim1285/remote-irrigation-main/README.md

   <br>
   <em>C3 diagram of device actuation status reading request response flow</em>
 </p>
-The flow is initiazted by a mobile frontend user button press. device status is persisted in MySQL and messages published and subscribed to between MQTT clients are routed via Mosquitto broker(separate service), and buffered in FastAPI's app_status object.
-Inside the flow, MQTT communication, DB communication is I/O process and MQTT communication has timeouts.
-In case of DB failure, DB will rollback using transaction scope.
+The flow is initiated by a user action in the mobile frontend.
+Device status is persisted in MySQL, while messages published and subscribed to by MQTT clients are routed through a separate Mosquitto broker service and buffered in FastAPI’s app_status object.
+Within this flow, both MQTT and database interactions are I/O-bound operations, with MQTT communication subject to timeouts.
+In the event of a database failure, changes are rolled back using a transaction scope.
 <br>
 <br>
 <br>